Burden of disease

 International Statistical Classification of Diseases and Related Health Problems 10th Revision (ICD-10)

 ICD-10 is used for coding diagnoses in morbidity and causes of death.
-The classification system is available on the webpage of the World Health Organization.
+The classification system is available on the webpage of the here.

 PUBLICATIONS